 So yea, me.
 The girl who didn’t think she had gut issues or absorption issues because my digestion is always awesome…..has gut issues.
 And I was able to find out all about functional ranges for my deficiencies, not just the ranges that mean we’re not severely diseased.

 Now, the major point of this book is that you CAN heal your body and correct some of the damage done by an autoimmune disorder.
-They make a very strong case about the cause of these disorders, often referring to studies for Hashimotos, Fibromyalgia, Lupus, and Multiple Sclerosis.
+They make a very strong case for the cause of these disorders, often referring to studies for Hashimotos, Fibromyalgia, Lupus, and Multiple Sclerosis.
 It makes me want to tell everyone I know!

 I even learned that having low B12 causes high homocysteine levels, which cause arterial damage, that then causes the body to send cholesterol to the damaged arteries. (which may cause clots) So if you have high cholesterol, checking for nutrient deficiencies like B12 would be a good idea.

-There are also multiple references to both poly cystic ovary syndrome and endometriosis.
+There are also multiple references to both polycystic ovary syndrome and endometriosis.

 So instead of me just writing this review to a specific type of person, one with an autoimmune disease, I want to tell you all that this book is extremely helpful for just about every health issue!